-Copies of the reports and certifications of the Participants may be obtained upon request from such Participants at the addresses set forth in Appendix A hereto.
-The Participants may impose charges for copying, mailing and handling these reports and certifications.
+Copies of the reports and certifications of the Participant may be obtained upon request from the Participant at the address set forth in Appendix A hereto.
+The Participant may impose charges for copying, mailing and handling these reports and certifications.

-Fiscal Year 2021-22 First and Second Interim Report Certifications.
-The San Gabriel Unified School District ("San Gabriel") was assigned a qualified certification to its 2021-22 First Interim Report.
+Fiscal Year 2022-23 First and Second Interim Report Certifications.
+The Participant was assigned positive certifications with respect to its Fiscal Year 2022-23 First and Second Interim Reports.